pomf/pomf/README.md

 however, client-side configuration for max size, the `data-max-size` attribute on the file input in `pages/upload_form.swig`.

+Make sure to disable PHP from being executed on the file download domain/directory (e.g a.site.com), otherwise a attacker can upload a malicious .php file and execute it on your server.

 ## Todo

 * Clean up Moe code, a lot..